 The company has assessed each class as being probable of being achieved and have therefore recognised an expense over the expected vesting period.
-Class A Performance milestone was however achieved during the current financial period.
-Accordingly, the full expense has been recognised for 30 June 2015.
+Class A and Class B Performance milestones was however achieved during the year.
+Accordingly, the full expense has been recognised for 30 June 2016.

 The details of each class are tabled below: